 Using an innovative multimedia archive spanning 100 years of American history (1845-1945) and several artistic genres—the slave narrative, opera, the novel, so-called “dialect stories,” folk and blues, early sound cinema, and radio drama—The Sonic Color Line explores how black thinkers conceived the cultural politics of listening at work during slavery, Reconstruction, and Jim Crow.
 By amplifying Harriet Jacobs, Frederick Douglass, Elizabeth Taylor Greenfield, Charles Chesnutt, The Fisk Jubilee Singers, Ann Petry, W.E.B.
 Du Bois, and Lena Horne as agents and theorists of sound, Stoever provides a new perspective on key canonical works in African American literary history.
 In the process, she radically revises the established historiography of sound studies.
 The Sonic Color Line sounds out how Americans have created, heard, and resisted “race,” so that we may hear our contemporary world differently.

 Harpur College students are eligible to participate in the Harpur Edge Book Club.

-Book Club participants will receive a FREE copy of The Weeping Time AND an invitation to a virtual discussion with author, Professor Anne Bailey on November 5 (noon to 1pm).
+Book Club participants will receive a FREE copy of The Sonic Color Line AND an invitation to a discussion with author, Associate Professor Jennifer Lynn Stoever on April 12 (noon to 1pm).

-- Open to first twelve Harpur College students to register
+- Open to first fourteen Harpur College students to register

 How to join: